 Even in coffee shops, pubs, and restaurants, the water is very often offered for free.
 Of course, it also depends in how fancy the place is.

-Sodas and juices are available in the grocery stores, also on sale sometimes.
+Sodas and juices are available in grocery stores, and also on sale sometimes.
 Many locals prefer to prepare their own “saft”, which is concentrated berries or fruits (they pick themselves) with some sugar.
 They add water, and it is a great refreshment.

 If you are fond of alcohol, beer 4% or less, you can find them in the grocery stores only until 18:00h.
 Stronger stuff is available at special stores called “Vinmonopolet,” and it is expensive since alcohol is a state monopoly in Norway.
 However, that does not mean people cannot produce some at home, for their own use.
 If it is not commercialized and in moderate quantities, it is perfectly ok.
 Many people have beer and winemaking as a hobby, and loads of experiments are conducted at home.
 A lot of fun for those genuinely interested.